 In the "Star Wars" universe, Lucas and company envision scores of worlds bustling with intelligent beings.
 In our galaxy, we know of only one such world so far—Earth.
 But NASA exoplanet scientists think we have a fighting chance of finding life beyond our solar system.

-The next few years will see the launch of a new generation of spacecraft to search for planets around other stars.
-The Transiting Exoplanet Survey Satellite (TESS) and NASA's James Webb Space Telescope will attempt to determine what’s in the atmospheres of other planets.
-Then, in the next decade, the Wide Field Infrared Survey Telescope (WFIRST) will bring us images of exoplanets around sun-like stars.
+The Transiting Exoplanet Survey Satellite (TESS) launched in 2018 and NASA's James Webb Space Telescope will attempt to determine what’s in the atmospheres of other planets after its launch.
+Then, in the next decade, the Nancy Grace Roman Space Telescope will bring us images of exoplanets around sun-like stars.

 That’s one step closer to finding life.